-In the meeting described under Preliminary Procedures, the Administrator shall inform the student in writing of the alleged offense and explain in general the nature of the evidence currently available against the student.
-The student shall be allowed to respond in writing to the allegations.
+Initial Meeting: Following notice, an initial meeting will occur between the Administrator and the student.
+The Administrator shall explain in general the nature of the alleged violations currently available against the student and the students will be informed of the nature of the conduct being considered.
+The student shall be allowed to respond in either verbally or in writing to the allegations.
 If the student refuses to respond, the Administrator shall so indicate.
+Every effort shall be made to resolve the matter informally.